 The latter two risk generators are often overlooked because many organizations haven’t yet fully committed to improving how they manage the storage and flow of document-based data.
-Of course this flies in the face of ABA rule 1.6 which states that “a lawyer must act competently to protect the confidentiality of clients’ information.”
-As a result, duplications of data on multiple workstations and server locations have increased the possibility of intentional or accidental access to private data.
+As a result, duplication of data on multiple workstations and server locations have increased the possibility of intentional or accidental access to private data.
 Users cut corners and used unsanctioned sharing facilities to get content to clients, exposing the client and the firm to the potential fallout from unauthorized access because their firm has not provided better alternatives.
 Data leakage is harder to detect because the content resides in places that are hard to monitor.

 Over the last several years I’ve been contacted a number of times by IT professionals who are scrambling to understand just what data was stolen by an employee and who the data had been provided to.
 I’ve listened to concerns voiced by corporate legal teams who were concerned that data was being copied from their systems by remote users under duress from local authorities.
 According to a 2013 report by Go-Gulf, 59 per cent of ex-employees surveyed admitted to stealing company data when leaving previous jobs.

-A recent article from Grand Valley State University (https://www.gvsu.edu/e-hr/how-to-avoid-employee-data-theft-62.htm) provides solid information about data theft and the practices/policies that should be put into place to help organizations protect their data.
-A key point in that article is the difficulty faced by organizations in obtaining the data they need to understand data breaches that have occurred.
-DuPont was used as an example of a corporation whose employee stole over 600 documents by copying them to a portable hard drive.
-However, the term “forensic analysis” used in this article is indicative of the fact that dealing with data breaches often happens long after the breach occurs and its impact has already been felt.
+The Oracle and KPMG Cloud Threat Report 2019 examines the widening cyber security skills gap.
+This important global survey identifies growing security concerns as more and more business-critical content is moved to the cloud.
+Insider Threat Demands a Proactive Approach, looks at several organizations without the right preventative measures to identify internal threats, with great consequence.
+DuPont was used as an example of a corporation whose employee downloaded $400 million worth of proprietary information and trade secrets from the company’s database, before leaving the company.
+Without the right policies/procedures in place, breaches often are discovered long after the violation occurs, and its impact has already been felt.
 In such cases the best an organization can hope for is the ability to mount an effective prosecution of the offending employee in order to deter others and recoup some losses.
 For a law firm, such a breach, if made public, could cause irreparable harm to its reputation and result, at best, in the loss of a good client or at worst, devastating lawsuits.